jnycc/Calculator/README.md

   - Support prioritization for multiplication and divisions (PEMDAS)
   - Support rational numbers (i.e. decimals)
   - Experiment with different structures (tokenization, parsing into lists or trees)

+- **Version 4 - Advancedv2**: Use an Abstract Syntax Tree (in this case a binary tree) as data structure.
+  - Previous versions used simple Lists of tokens (numbers, operators) to store the data.
+Implement it using a binary tree where the nodes are linked/refer to each other.
+  - Create an own lexer and parser instead of splitting with regexes.
+  - Include custom exception handling responses.